-Deborah Gangloff, PhD
+Deborah Gangloff, PhD, President Emerita

-President of the Board of Directors of La Cruz, and President & CEO of the Crow Canyon Archaeological Center in Cortez, CO.
+Former President of the Board of Directors of La Cruz, and President & CEO of the Crow Canyon Archaeological Center in Cortez, CO.
 Prior to her work at Crow Canyon, Deborah worked at the non-profit conservation organization, American Forests in Washington, DC.
 She served as American Forests’ executive director from 1996 to 2010, vice president of programs from 1990 to 1996, and Director of Communications from 1986 to 1990.
 She was instrumental in the success of American Forests’ Global ReLeaf campaign that has planted millions of trees around the world for ecological restoration.
 Deborah holds a Ph.D. and an MA in anthropology from Rutgers University, and received her BA from York College, City University of New York.
 Deborah serves on the board of the La Cruz Habitat Protection Project, the International Society of Arboriculture certification board, and the board of KSJD, the local public radio station in Cortez, CO.

 Ms. Hoopes is the Secretary of the Organization, she is also on the education committee of the American Society of Botanical Artists and she is Co-Chair of the Exhibits Committee of the Botanical Art Society of the National Capitol Region.
 She is a Maryland Master Naturalist with a Bachelors degree in Art, Master of Arts in Teaching, and a teacher certification in Biology, who taught environmental awareness through art activities for 20 years.